jbjzeehad/jbjzeehad/README.md

 <h3 align="center">Hey!
 Nice to see you</h3>

 <p align="center">I'm Jubayer from Dhaka, Bangladesh.
-A self-taught hard-working person with a huge love and passion for Full Stack Software Engineer.
+A self-taught and hard-working person with a huge love and passion for Full Stack Software Engineering.
 Currently, I'm open to work and employment opportunities.</p>

 <p align="center"><a><img src="https://komarev.com/ghpvc/?username=jbjzeehad&label=Profile%20views&color=0e75b6&style=flat"/></a></p>